dedis/cothority/omniledger/DataStructures.md

 - Delete: only Delete-Action on the invoked object

 ```
+// StateChange is one new state that will be applied to the collection.
-message StateChange{
+message StateChange {
-	// StateAction can be any of Create, Update, Delete
+  // StateAction can be any of Create, Update, Remove
-	StateAction StateAction = 1;
+  required sint32 stateaction = 1;
-	// ObjectID is the identifier of the key
+  // InstanceID of the state to change
-	bytes ObjectID = 2;
+  required bytes instanceid = 2;
   // ContractID points to the contract that can interpret the value
-	bytes ContractID = 3;
+  required bytes contractid = 3;
   // Value is the data needed by the contract
-	bytes Value = 4;
+  required bytes value = 4;
+  // DarcID is the Darc controlling access to this key.
+  required bytes darcid = 5;
 }
 ```

-The *ObjectID* is a random key chosen by OmniLedger and must correspond to further Instructions sent by the client.

 ## Proof

-The proof in OmniLedger proves the absence or the presence of a key in the state of the given skipchain.
-If the key is present, the proof also contains the kind and the value of that key.
+The proof in OmniLedger proves the absence or the presence of a key in the state of the given OmniLedger.
+If the key is present, the proof also contains the value of the key, as well as the contract that wrote it, and the DarcID of the Darc that controls access to it.

 To verify the proof, all the verifier needs is the skipchain-ID of where the key is supposed to be stored.
 The proof has three parts: